alexandreroman/tkg-terraforming-vsphere/README.md

 Download TKG bits to your workstation.
 The following components are required:

-- TKG CLI for Linux: includes the `tkg` CLI used to operate TKG and workload clusters from the jumpbox VM
+- Tanzu CLI for Linux: includes the `tanzu` CLI used to operate TKG and workload clusters from the jumpbox VM
-- Photon OS node OVA: used for TKG nodes
+- OS node OVA: used for TKG nodes (based on Photon OS and Ubuntu)
-- [Ubuntu Bionic server cloud image OVA](https://cloud-images.ubuntu.com/bionic/current/bionic-server-cloudimg-amd64.ova): used for the jumpbox VM
+- [Ubuntu server cloud image OVA](https://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-amd64.ova): used for the jumpbox VM

-Make sure to copy the TKG CLI archive (`tkg-linux-amd64-*.gz`) to this repository.
+Make sure to copy the Tanzu CLI archive (`tanzu-cli-bundle-*.tar`) to this repository.

 ### Prepare vSphere infrastructure